Mario Cravo Neto, Los Angeles, 1995

 “She doesn’t have one,” the friend replied.

-But times have changed, and Shorr came of age through the turbulence of the sixties and seventies, through the anti-war and feminist movements, with those dreams of justice and equality almost within reach.
-Her books are linked by the kind of re-envisioning of established stories that her perspective has allowed her—that of a restless, inspired believer.
+Like her books, the schools are linked by the kind of re-envisioning of established stories that her perspective has allowed her—that of a restless, inspired believer.